grz0zrg/fsynth/README.md

 **_app_fs\_** and **_app_cm\_** are the entry point files used by the build system to produce a single file and a production ready file in the *dist* directory.

+You may need to install these dependencies (code minifier) globally through NPM :

+ * sudo npm install csso -g
+ * sudo npm install uglify-es -g

 The Anubis build system can be found [here](https://github.com/grz0zrg/nut) and this build system is called by the shell script named `nutbuild` (root folder)

 ## How to setup your own server

-Fragment make use of NodeJS, NPM, MongoDB and Redis database, once those are installed, it is easy to run it locally:
+Fragment make use of NodeJS, NPM, MongoDB and Redis database, install steps with APT (adapt to your package manager) :

+ * sudo apt install nodejs
+ * sudo apt install npm
+ * sudo apt install mongodb
+ * sudo apt install redis-server

+Once those are installed, it is easy to run it locally:

  * clone this repository
  * cd fss & npm install & node fss